Working with Libraries – os, socket, and requests for Hacking and Automation

 - Capture or spoof packets

-3. The requests
+3. The requests Module

-library makes HTTP requests easier.
+The requests library makes HTTP requests easier.
 It's a must-have for web scraping, CTFs, and web app interaction.

 Send a GET request: